5 Big Changes to China’s VAT in 2019

 For taxpayers who fail to obtain a special VAT invoice, but can obtain an electronic general VAT invoice, the input VAT credit is the amount indicated on the electronic general invoice.

 Alternately, for taxpayers who can claim input VAT credits for domestic flights, rail, road, and waterway transportation services using supporting invoice or ticketing documentation and passenger ID information, the following formulas apply.

-During the period between April 1, 2019 to December 31, 2021, taxpayers in the following service industries are eligible for a 10 percent additional VAT deduction based on deductible input VAT in the current period:
+Between April 1, 2019, to December 31, 2021, taxpayers in the postal, telecommunications, modern, and life services will be eligible for a 10 percent additional VAT deduction based on deductible input VAT in the current period.